ziphra/promline/readme.md

     conda env create -f promline.yml
     conda activate promline
     mv dorado_models ${CONDA_PREFIX}/bin/
+    mv clair3_models ${CONDA_PREFIX}/bin/
     ```
+    The folders dorado_models and clair3_models contain some available basecalling models for Dorado and variant calling models for Clair3.
+The most up-to-date models can be downloaded from the Dorado GitHub page for Dorado models or from the Rerio GitHub page for Clair3 models.
 - Make the script executable:
     ```
     chmod +x pipeline.sh